 Given the PSEI actions, a woman learns about her own type at most n-1 times.
-Here, we term a " $k{a,b}$ -type woman" and a "k-type woman" as a woman with $x_k^{a,b}$ and a woman with x_k and with any belief, respectively.
+Here, we use the terms " $k{a,b}$ -type woman" and "k-type woman" as a woman with $x_k^{a,b}$ and a woman with x_k and any μ , respectively.

-The next proposition shows that there exists a unique PSEI, where agents partition themselves into n clusters of marriages and, therefore, only men and women of the same type marry.
+The next proposition shows that there exists a unique PSEI, where agents partition themselves into n clusters of marriages and where, therefore, only men and women of the same type marry.